 All of this involves understanding the organizational context and its external context.
 It also involves understanding the end customer and being able to position the HR practices and activities in a way that delivers value to the business.

-Those are the 4 core competencies that we see when it comes to future-oriented HR capabilities.
+Those are the four core competencies that we see when it comes to future-oriented HR capabilities.

 Subscribe to stay up-to-date.